cmigpereira/data-engineering-zoomcamp-project/README.md

 ## Description

-This project was conducted as the project challenge of the [DPhi Data Engineering bootcamp](https://dphi.tech/learn/data-engineering/).
-The goal is to apply everything learned in this course and build an end-to-end data pipeline.
+This project was conducted as the project challenge of the [DPhi Data Engineering bootcamp](https://dphi.tech/learn/data-engineering/) and there is going to be a Peer Review phase.
+The goal of this challenges was to apply everything learned in this course and build an end-to-end data pipeline.